-Beyond the Mathews Bridge, a hidden overlap takes Florida 115 northwest along side U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
+Beyond the Mathews Bridge, a hidden overlap takes SR 115 northwest along side U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
 There it turns north along another hidden concurrency by Brentwood to Lake Forest.
-The state route emerges along Lem Turner Road, a surface boulevard and arterial northwest through Riverview, College Park and Garden City to leave the city and end at U.S. 1 & 23.
+The state route emerges along Lem Turner Road, a surface boulevard and arterial northwest through Riverview, College Park and Garden City to leave the city and end at U.S. 1/23.

 Florida State Road 115 Guides

 Historically Southside Boulevard was designated as U.S. 1 Alternate from U.S. 1 (Philips Highway) north to Beach Boulevard (U.S. 90), where it combined with U.S. 90 Alternate northward.
-U.S. 1 Alternate & 90 Alternate then overlapped along Arlington Expressway west across the tolled Mathews Bridge to Downtown Jacksonville.
+U.S. 1 Alternate / U.S. 90 Alternate then overlapped along Arlington Expressway west across the tolled Mathews Bridge to Downtown Jacksonville.

-U.S. 1 Alternate was eventually relocated onto the Emerson and Hart Bridge Expressways, leaving Florida 115 as a stand alone route south of Beach Boulevard (U.S. 90).
-U.S. 90 Alternate was eventually realigned southward from Arlington Expressway onto Atlantic Boulevard (Florida 10) west.
+U.S. 1 Alternate was eventually relocated onto the Emerson and Hart Bridge Expressways, leaving SR 115 as a stand alone route south of Beach Boulevard (U.S. 90).
+U.S. 90 Alternate was eventually realigned southward from Arlington Expressway onto Atlantic Boulevard (SR 10) west.
 The bannered route remains along Southside Boulevard between Beach and Atlantic Boulevards.
-The overlap is mostly signed as Florida 115, with inconsistent references to U.S. 90 Alternate.
+The overlap is mostly signed as SR 115, with inconsistent references to U.S. 90 Alternate.

 With the advent of connectivity to downtown via the Mathews Bridge and Arlington Expressway, construction of subdivisions in Arlington kicked off in 1951.
 The at-grade expressway fueled development with numerous neighborhoods and shopping centers built along the corridor through the mid 1950s and early 1960s.
 26,500 vehicles per day were recorded on the span in 1961.1